4 Things That Make Overwhelm Go from Bad to Worse

 2. Overwork

 Some people throw themselves into their work to numb or ignore the pain.
 I used to do this as well.
 I thought the answer to everything was working harder.
-Until I couldn’t anymore because I was burned out.
-At some point, your effectiveness decreases and your work produces diminishing returns anyway.
+Until I couldn’t anymore because I was At some point, your effectiveness decreases and your work produces diminishing returns anyway.
 I find I have about 4 good hours of deep work in me per day.
 After that, I focus the remaining 2-4 hours on tasks that don’t require much mental acuity.

 Working more or harder is not going to help you get out of overwhelm, and there is a good chance it will make it worse.